google/yggdrasil-decision-forests/documentation/public/docs/guide_how_to_improve_model.md

 It is not possible to know in advance how much a given change will improve a model.

-This guide is divided into two sections: Optimizing Model Quality and Optimizing Model Speed and Size.
+This guide is divided into two sections: **Optimizing Model Quality** and **Optimizing Model Speed and Size**.
 In most cases, improving model quality will also make it larger and slower, and the other way around.
 In other words, a model's predictive quality is generally tied to its size and complexity.

 Having a basic understanding of how decision forests work is helpful for optimizing them.
 For more information, please refer to Google's Decision Forests class.
-The [hyper-parameter page](hyperparameters) also lists and explains all available options.
+The [hyper-parameter page](../hyperparameters) also lists and explains all available options.

 ## Random Forest or Gradient Boosted Trees?